Isoperimetric sets in spaces with lower bounds on the Ricci curvature: Introduction

 In \cref{sec:VolumeConstrained} we prove the main theorems \cref{thm:MainIntro2}, \cref{cor:FINALEIntro}, and \cref{cor:Manifold}.
 In \cref{sec:IsoperimetricAndComparison}, building on \cite{CavallettiMondinoAlmostEuclidean}, we prove an almost Euclidean isoperimetric inequality for $\RCD$ spaces; in \cref{sec:Preparatory} we prove a volume decay estimate and several preparatory estimates that will be used to reach the main results; in \cref{sec:InteriorExterior} we give the main definitions of volume constrained minimizers and quasi-perimeters and we prove that volume constrained minimizers have interior and exterior points, see \cref{thm:InteriorAndExteriorPoints}; in \cref{sec:SmallPI} we prove that in PI spaces that are uniformly lower Ahlfors regular an isoperimetric inequality for small volumes holds, see \cref{prop:IsopVolumiPiccoli}; in \cref{sec:LambdaMin} we study the properties of quasi-perimeter minimizers and quasi minimal sets in the setting of $\RCD$ spaces, and then we use them to provide the proof of \cref{thm:MainIntro2}; finally in \cref{sec:LambdaMin} we prove that volume constrained minimizers for quasi-perimeters have bounded representatives, and then we give the proofs of \cref{cor:FINALEIntro} and \cref{cor:Manifold}.

 \textbf{Acknowledgments.} The authors are grateful to Mattia Fogagnolo, Stefano Nardulli, and Daniele Semola, whose suggestions on a preliminary draft of this paper led to an improvement of the presentation.
-They are also grateful to Elia Bru{\`{e}} for inspiring discussions around the topic of the paper.
+They are grateful to Elia Bru{\`{e}} for inspiring discussions around the topic of the paper.
+They also thank Francesco Nobili and Ivan Violo for having noticed an inaccuracy in a preliminary version of the paper.
 The first author is partially supported by the European Research Council (ERC Starting Grant 713998 GeoMeG `\emph{Geometry of Metric Groups}').
 The second author acknowledges the support by the Balzan project led by Luigi Ambrosio.